polkastarter/random-seed-prevrandao/README.md

 https://rinkeby.etherscan.io/address/0xcfaac08133da18ba08c67099e97078a7481b4b25#writeContract

-The result of a request looks like this (Example `diogo-project`) :
+The result of a random number request, which can be retrieved (after ~ 1-2 minutes) with `getScheduleRequest` looks like this (Example `diogo-project`) :

 ```
 tuple :